lensdigital/SoundZ/README.md

 SPI Flash memory that confirmed working is: S25FL127SABMFI101, but all ICs that compatible with SerialFlash library should work in theory.

 As far as Audio Hadrdware, it's based on Adafruit's WaveShield (https://learn.adafruit.com/adafruit-wave-shield-audio-shield-for-arduino).
 As bare minimum it requires MCP4921 DAC.
-TS922IN OpAmp is used to amplify single for playback via headphones or small speaker (i.e. 0.5W).
+TS922IN OpAmp is used to amplify sound for playback via headphones or small speaker (i.e. 1/2W).

 ##List of known issues:
 - Pause/Resume not tested, might not work